Disputes Between Business Partners in Chile: Causes, Legal Options, and How to Resolve Them

 Mediation and Arbitration

-Mediation seeks an agreement between the parties with the support of a neutral third party, without an imposed decision.
-It is useful when the business relationship has value and the parties would prefer to preserve it.
+Mediation, on the other hand, is a genuinely voluntary procedure.
+It seeks an agreement between the parties with the support of a neutral third party, without an imposed decision, and it is useful when the commercial relationship has value and the parties would prefer to preserve it.
+Mediation may be attempted before or in parallel to arbitration, without affecting the jurisdiction of the arbitral tribunal to decide the merits if mediation fails.

 Challenge of Corporate Resolutions